 Domtar has a preference for third-party certified fiber with FSC being the primary goal in our fiber procurement.
-In 2021, 13% of the wood fiber Domtar purchased for our pulp and paper mills came from FSC-certified forests, tracked through our FSC chain-of-custody (CoC) system.
-Domtar has a multi-site FSC CoC certificate that covers 100% of our pulp and paper manufacturing and converting facilities.
-100% of the fiber Domtar procures meets the FSC Controlled Wood Standard for exclusion of unacceptable material (i.e., wood harvested illegally, wood harvested in violation of traditional and civil rights, wood harvested from forests with a high conservation value that is threatened by management activities, wood harvested from forests being converted to plantations or non-forest use and wood from forests in which genetically modified trees are planted).
+In 2022, 18% of the wood fiber Domtar purchased for our pulp and paper mills came from FSC-certified forests, tracked through our FSC chain-of-custody (CoC) system.
+Domtar has a multi-site FSC CoC certificate that covers unacceptable material (i.e., wood harvested illegally, wood harvested in violation of traditional and civil rights, wood harvested from forests with a high conservation value that is threatened by management activities, wood harvested from forests being converted to plantations or non-forest use and wood from forests in which genetically modified trees are planted).